 Donating a tree to the Cameron University campus has become an Earth Day tradition for the Lawton Northeast On-Line Branch Lions Club.
 Last week, the club donated another Eastern Redbud, which was planted on the north side of Aggie Gym.
 This marks the 14th consecutive year the group has donated at least one tree to Cameron.

-The Cameron University Department of Business is pleased to announce the student recipients of departmental awards, which were presented during a virtual ceremony on April 19.
-Students from each of the department’s degree programs – Associate in Science in Business (AS), Bachelor of Accounting (BACC), Bachelor of Business Administration (BBA), Bachelor of Science in Organizational Leadership (ORGL), Master of Science in Business Administration (MBA) and Master of Science in Organizational Leadership (MSOL) – were selected, as well as an award honoring the top research student in the department
+The Cameron University Department of Business has announced the student recipients of departmental awards.
+Students from each of the department’s degree programs – Associate in Science in Business (AS), Bachelor of Accounting (BACC), Bachelor of Business Administration (BBA), Bachelor of Science in Organizational Leadership (ORGL), Master of Science in Business Administration (MBA) and Master of Science in Organizational Leadership (MSOL) – were selected, as well as an award honoring the top research student in the department.

-Sixty students have been named to Who’s Who Among Students at Cameron University, a competitive and prestigious award.
+The Cameron University Office of Campus Life has announced the students who have been named to Who’s Who Among Students at Cameron University, a competitive and prestigious award.
 These students were nominated by faculty and staff on campus and then evaluated, based on their leadership, involvement and academics.
 After receiving a nomination by faculty or staff, students submit an application outlining their collegiate career, including membership in student organizations, campus and community involvement and grades.
 In order to be eligible, students must have completed at least 60 hours.

 Cameron University’s Iota Sigma chapter of the Delta Mu Delta (DMD) International Honor Society in Business recently conducted a ceremony to welcome new members.
 Delta Mu Delta recognizes and encourages academic excellence to create a DMD community that fosters the well-being of its individual members and the business community through lifetime membership.